-All notices and payments to be delivered to the Noteholders will be distributed by the Issuer to such Noteholders in accordance with the Conditions.
+All notices and payments to be delivered to the Noteholders will be distributed by the Issuer to such Noteholders in accordance with the terms and conditions of the Notes.
 In the event that a Noteholder does not receive such notices or payments, its rights may be prejudiced but it may not have a direct claim against the Issuer therefor.

-Reliance on the procedures of the NBB System, Euroclear, Clearstream, Luxembourg, SIX SIS and Monte Titoli, as the case may be, for transfer, payment and communication with the Issuer
+Reliance on the procedures of the NBB System, Euroclear, Clearstream, Luxembourg, SIX SIS and Monte Titoli for transfer, payment and communication with the Issuer

-The Notes will be issued in dematerialised form in accordance with Articles 468 et seq. of the Belgian Company Code and cannot be physically delivered.
+The Notes will be issued in dematerialised form under the Belgian Company Code and cannot be physically delivered.
 The Notes will be represented exclusively by book entries in the records of the NBB System.

 Access to the NBB System is available through its NBB System participants whose membership extends to securities such as the Notes.
-NBB System participants include certain banks, stockbrokers (beursvennootschappen/sociétés de bourse), Euroclear, Clearstream, Luxembourg, SIX SIS and Monte Titoli.
+NBB System participants include certain banks, stockbrokers (beursvennootschappen/sociétés de bourse), and Euroclear, Clearstream, Luxembourg, SIX SIS and Monte Titoli.